-A: The purposes of the Annual Meeting are to:
+A: The purposes of the Annual Meeting are to hold a stockholder vote on the following matters:

 - 1. Election of Directors.
-The election of the six directors named in the attached Proxy Statement, to serve until the next annual meeting of stockholders and until their successors are elected and qualified; - 2.
-Approval of 2020 Stock Options Plan.
-The approval of the 2020 Stock Options Plan and the grant thereunder of stock options to purchase an aggregate of 1.3 million shares of common stock, which the Company desires to make outside of its existing stockholder-approved equity incentive plan to its executive officers and non-employee members of the Board of Directors; - 3.
+The election of the five directors named in the attached Proxy Statement, to serve until the next annual meeting of stockholders and until their successors are elected and qualified; - 2.
+Amendment to Certificate of Incorporation.
+The approval of an amendment to the Company's Amended and Restated Certificate of Incorporation, as amended (the "Certificate"), to increase the authorized number of shares of capital stock from 60,000,000 to 110,000,000 and authorized number of shares of common stock from 50,000,000 shares to 100,000,000 shares; - 3.
 Ratification of Appointment of Independent Accounting Firm.
-Ratification of the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 4.
+Ratification of the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 4.
+Say on Pay.
+An advisory vote to approve the compensation paid to the Company's named executive officers; - 5.
+Frequency of Say on Pay Vote.
+An advisory vote regarding the frequency of submission of future say on pay votes to the stockholders for approval; - 6.
+Adjournment.
+The approval of a proposal to adjourn the annual meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Amendment to Certificate of Incorporation proposal; and - 7.
 Other Matters.
 The transaction of such other business as may lawfully come before the Annual Meeting or any adjournment(s) thereof.